mongodb/docs/source/includes/steps-restore-automatic-sharded-cluster.rst

       b.
 Click :guilabel:`Next`.

       c.
-If you are restoring a sharded cluster that runs |fcv-link| of 4.0 or earlier and you chose :guilabel:`Point In Time`:
+If you are restoring a sharded cluster that runs |fcv-link| 4.0 or earlier and you chose :guilabel:`Point In Time`:

          i.
 A list of :guilabel:`Checkpoints` closest to the time you